hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 1. person_name (Bob Marley, Nick Jonas, Mark Norman Sr.)
 2. content_name (Harry Potter, Matrix Reloaded, Bumble Bee, John Wick)

-have infinite number of possibilities that need to be added to the entity dictionary.
-Free-text entities will help you tackle such scenarios by not making it a content heavy task.

-#### **How does it work?**
+###### **How does it work?**

-1. Define a category of terms as an entity (content).
-   - While defining your entity make sure that it comprises of names of some type of objects.
+1. Defining an entity.

+   - When using entity patterns for entity extraction, entity should be defined as name of any object which can have infinitely many values.

-   - Free-text entities was buit to extract names of things, in other words nouns(proper and common).
+   - `Entity Patterns` was buit to extract names of things, in other words nouns(proper or common).

    - It doesn't work on phrase detection tasks like extracting `set up a reminder` from `I want to set up a reminder`

-2. You go to the Entity Patterns section of the node, add user says variations.
+2. You go to the `Entity Patterns` section of the node, add user says variations.

 3. Find any mentions of the entity in the utterance, and add a tag.

 ![Free-text Entity - Add Tag](assets/bot-builder-user-says/free_text_entity_add_tag.png)